rbreaves/kinto/README.md

 \- Fix the damn keyboard. -

 Memory muscle matters for programmers and developers.
-(For linux)

 This project is only about one thing, remapping the control key to be next to your space bar no matter what keyboard you swap into your workflow and to do it without mastering xmodmap, setxkbmap or modifying system files.